An unbiased approach to compressed sensing: Introduction

-and the original functional in \eqref{genprob} was investigated.
-The main result is that, given $\|A\|<1$, the set of local minimizers to \eqref{genprobS} is a subset of the local minimizers of \eqref{genprob}, and most importantly that the global minimizers coincide.
-In the particular case of $f(x)=\card(x)$ the functional \eqref{genprobS} has previously been introduced by Zhang \cite{zhang2010nearly} under the name MCP (Minimax Concave Penalty) and independently by Aubert, Blanc-Feraud and Soubies \cite{soubies-etal-siims-2015} under the name $CE\ell0$.
+Given that $\|A\|_{\text{op}}<1$ (which always can be achieved by rescaling), the main result of \cite{carlsson2018convex} is that the set of local minimizers to \eqref{genprobS} is a subset of the local minimizers of \eqref{genprob}, and most importantly that the global minimizers coincide.\footnote{For the functionals considered in this paper the condition $\|A\|_{\text{op}}<1$ can be substantially relaxed, as we will explain further below.}

+In the particular case of $f(x)=\mu \card(x)$, which is the first instance considered in this paper, the functional \eqref{genprobS} has previously been introduced by Zhang \cite{zhang2010nearly} under the name Minimax Concave Penalty (MCP) and independently by Aubert, Blanc-Feraud and Soubies \cite{soubies-etal-siims-2015} under the name $CE\ell0$.
 It also shows up in earlier publications, for example (2.4) in \cite{fan2001variable}, but it seems like \cite{zhang2010nearly} is the first comprehensive performance study and \cite{soubies-etal-siims-2015} the first publication where the connection with convex envelopes appears.
 For this choice of $f$, the value of the contributions of the present paper is mainly theoretical, which goes much beyond what was previously known.
+In particular we show that the global minimizer with the MCP-penalty (i.e.~$\Q_2(\card)$) is the oracle solution (for an appropriate range of the parameter $\mu$); hence it follows that the MCP is actually \textit{unbiased,} not merely \textit{nearly unbiased} as claimed in \cite{zhang2010nearly}.

+To clarify what we mean by this, we note that it is easy to prove that the error in the oracle solution depends linearly on the noise, and hence the expectation of the error will be zero as long as the expectation of the noise is zero.
+In this sense any method finding the oracle solutions will be unbiased, which justifies the title of the paper.

-In particular we show that the global minimizer with the MCP-penalty (i.e.~$\Q_2(\card)$) is the oracle solution (for certain choice of parameters).
-On the other hand, $\Q_2(\iota_{P_K})$ is a new object that has only appeared previously in earlier publications by the authors of the present article.
-In this article we provide theoretical results of the type \eqref{crt} for the two concrete functionals $\Q_2(\card)$ and $\Q_2 (\iota_{P_K})$.
+The second penalty under consideration in this paper, $\Q_2(\iota_{P_k})$, is a new object that has only appeared previously in earlier publications by the authors of the present article.
+It also has the capacity of finding the oracle solution and the benefit that it does not rely on an appropriate parameter choice $\mu$, as long as the model order is known.
+In contrast to the MCP-penalty (and most other previously studied sparsity priors) it is not separable but assigns a penalty that depends on the number of non-zero elements.
+This leads to significant differences with respect to the optimization landscape and the distribution of stationary points that we will study in this paper.
+In this article we provide theoretical results of the type \eqref{crt} for the two concrete functionals $\Q_2(\card)$ and $\Q_2 (\iota_{P_k})$.
 A more extensive discussion of previous results concerning MCP/$CE\ell0$ is found in Section \ref{review}, as well as other related results on non-convex optimization.